OsamaOAyoub/Formal-RTL-Sign-off-with-Abstract-Models/Processor/README.md

 # Processor
-A formal property suite that verifies the functional behaviour of a sequential, unpipelined version of Hennessy and Patterson’s DLX processor. using equivalence checking against abstract models.
+A formal property suite that verifies the functional behaviour of a sequential, unpipelined version of Hennessy and Patterson’s DLX processor using equivalence checking against abstract models.